cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   * 25/75 image and text component: 275 characters max

-  * 50/50 image and text component: 50 characters min, 130 characters max, which renders as 2-3 lines at max column width.
+  * 50/50 image and text component: 50 characters min, 130 characters max, which renders as 2-3 lines at max column width

   * When these components are featured together (which is ideal), the amount of content in each component should be as close to the same number of total lines as possible.

-    * For 50/50 text components, one or two lines different is ok
+    * For 50/50 text components, one or two lines different is ok.
-    * For 33/33/33 text components, a difference of one line is ok
+    * For 33/33/33 text components, a difference of one line is ok.
-  * Option to give the entire info unit group an introductory paragraph
+  * Option to give the entire info unit group an introductory paragraph.

   #### Call to action